 RankBrain is Google’s new AI tool that’s already shaking things up in SEO land.
-In this article, you’ll learn how it works, and the seven things you should be doing to write for Rankbrain and stay top of the rankings.
+In this article, you’ll learn how it works, and the seven things you should be doing to write for Rankbrain so you stay top of the rankings.

 More humany, less roboty